MapRock/TimeMolecules/docs/Spring_2026_Update/readme.md

 ### Clearer framing

-One of the biggest improvements is conceptual clarity.
+One of the biggest improvements (well ... hopefully) is the overall conceptual clarity.
 I have become more explicit that businesses are made not only of facts about things, but also of stories in the form of event sequences.
 A customer journey, hospital visit, support incident, machine workflow, or AI agent execution is a story unfolding through time.
 In this framing, Markov models are abstractions of those stories.

 That idea helps explain why Time Molecules matters.
-OLAP cubes aggregate facts about things.
-Time Molecules aggregates stories about processes.
+It's the time-side of BI.
+OLAP cubes aggregate facts about things, Time Molecules aggregates stories about processes.

 ### Expanded companion material

-The book already contains tutorials and practical examples, and that remains an important part of its value.
+The book already contains tutorials and simple examples, and that remains an important part of its value.
 Since publication, I have expanded the GitHub companion material to further support the book with additional tutorials, examples, clarifications, and implementation details.
+The dev environment for the samples is in the doc, [install_timemolecules_dev_env.md](https://github.com/MapRock/TimeMolecules/blob/main/docs/install_timemolecules_dev_env.md), and code is found under [book_code](https://github.com/MapRock/TimeMolecules/tree/main/book_code).

-The GitHub material is meant to extend and reinforce the book, not replace it.
+The GitHub new material is meant to extend and reinforce the book, not replace it.
 The book lays out the larger framework and the core ideas in a structured way.
 The newer companion material helps readers go deeper into particular patterns, examples, and implementation directions.

 Some of the stronger areas now include: